brendon/acts_as_list/README.md

 We often hear complaints that `position` values are repeated, incorrect etc. For example, #254.
 To ensure data integrity, you should rely on your database.
 There are two things you can do:

 1. Use constraints.
 If you model `Item` that `belongs_to` an `Order`, and it has a `position` column, then add a unique constraint on `items` with `[:order_id, :position]`.
 Think of it as a list invariant.
 What are the properties of your list that don't change no matter how many items you have in it?
-One such propery is that each item has a distinct position.
+One such property is that each item has a distinct position.
 Another _could be_ that position is always greater than 0.
 It is strongly recommended that you rely on your database to enforce these invariants or constraints.
 Here are the docs for [PostgreSQL](https://www.postgresql.org/docs/9.5/static/ddl-constraints.html) and [MySQL](https://dev.mysql.com/doc/refman/8.0/en/alter-table.html).
 2. Use mutexes or row level locks.
 At its heart the duplicate problem is that of handling concurrency.
 Adding a contention resolution mechanism like locks will solve it to some extent.
 But it is not a solution or replacement for constraints.
 Locks are also prone to deadlocks.

 As a library, `acts_as_list` may not always have all the context needed to apply these tools.
 They are much better suited at the application level.